-The Recent Settings ((1)) menu lists the eight most recently selected items in the shooting and Custom Settings menus.
-Items can be selected in the Recent Settings menu as described on the following page.
-Use this menu to access frequently-used options.
+The Recent Settings () menu lists the eight most recently selected items in the shooting and Custom Settings menus.
+The Recent settings option (219) in the setup menu can be used to lock the menu or delete items to customize the menu.

-🔍 Help
+Help

-For help on menu options, press the So button.
+For help on menu options, press the button.
 A description of the currently selected option or menu will be displayed.
 Press the multi selector up or down to scroll the display.